paulvha/sps30_on_raspberry/README.md

 This project is licensed under the GNU GENERAL PUBLIC LICENSE 3.0

 ## Acknowledgements
 Make sure to read the datasheet from Sensirion.
-While draft it does provide good starting point.<br>
+The latest version is March 2020 it does provide good starting point.<br>